 I soon become aware after physically assessing her signs/symptoms and Rom testing that this women was suffering with your classic frozen shoulder (adhesive capsultis), Phase 2.
 Classic night pain, global restriction in all AROM of the GH joint, PROM also confirmed with restriction.

 At that stage of my career, my understanding and treatment protocols for treating Frozen Shoulder was limited and I must admit I dreaded the Frozen Shoulder (FS) walking through the clinic doors, due to the frustrating inability to treat the condition with any therapeutic benefit, in fact in some cases I would simply aggravate it.

 My options were undertaking the 3 treatment rule, change governed by reduction in frequency/duration/intensity in pain and an increase in ROM, if no change referral to Doctor for possible Hydrodilation

 I had explained to her all about the condition and my reservations in providing significant change to her condition.

 After the first treatment she returned to me excited and enthusiastic with some information about a hands on technique specifically designed to treat the FS condition THAT SHE HAD FOUND FROM SEARCHING ON THE INTERNET, this was my introduction to the Niel-Asher Technique for FS.

-I spent the next week conversing with the people from Niel-Asher, and enrolled myself in the technique learning and reading as much as I could about the technique.
-At that time I was still a sceptic as to its benefits, but that`s me I have to live and breathe it and have my own epiphany.
+I spent the next week conversing with the people from Niel-Asher, and enrolled myself in the technique learning and reading as much as I could in any spare moment.
+At that time I was still a skeptic as to its benefits, but that's just me.
+I have to live and breathe it and have my own epiphany!
 I thought at best it could provide me with a better option hands on wise than I had currently been using.

 The first change was the dramatic change in the ongoing pain levels (especially night pain).
 She came in after 4 sessions and said that the night pain had completely subsided, which she was as euphoric about as I was.